 Polarized sunglasses contain a laminated filter that allows only vertically oriented light to pass through.
 It blocks the horizontally oriented light so that glare is almost eliminated.

 Polarized sunglasses may be especially helpful when boating, driving during the day, golfing, fishing or when in snowy environments.

 ‘UV400’ refers to UV rays at the top end of the UV spectrum which blocks all light rays with wavelength up to 400 nanometers.

 Unlike wrinkles and sunburns, we can’t see the damage the sun is doing to our eyes.
 The sunlight that reaches us consists of two harmful rays: UVA and UVB.
-Both are harmful to our eyes, which is why sunglasses are essential.
-Short-term overexposure to these days can lead to ‘photokeratitis’- a type of sunburn to the outer layer of the cornea that can happen after spending too much time at high altitudes with limited sun protection (like during snow sports).
+Both are harmful to our eyes, which is why uv400 sunglasses are essential.
+Although, the glasses are non-polarized they provide the necessary UV protection from sunlight.
+Short-term overexposure can lead to ‘photokeratitis’- a type of sunburn to the outer layer of the cornea that can happen after spending too much time at high altitudes with limited sun protection (like during snow sports).
 Long term exposure could also increase the risk of specific eye conditions such as cataracts, age-related macular degeneration (AMD) and other types of eyelid cancer.

 The designation UV400 lenses with guaranteed UV protection protects against these harmful UVA and UVB radiation.
 Therefore, investing in sunglasses that are labeled UV400 blocks 99 to 100% of UV light.

 It’s important to note that the darkness of your sunglasses has nothing to do with UV protection.
 It’s entirely possible to buy a pair of dark tinted shades that do not provide adequate UV protection.